ansible/ansible/README.md

         ...
     }

-Additional options to runner include the number of forks, hostname exclusion pattern, library path, and so on.
+Additional options to Runner include the number of forks, hostname exclusion pattern, library path, arguments, and so on.
 Read the source, it's not complicated.

 Patterns